matteo14c/HaploCoV/docs/source/haplocov.rst

 ==========

 This part of the report summarizes the observed prevalence of novel candidate variants/lineages over a time span defined by the user(4 weeks by default) at different locales.
 The aim is to identify/flag variants that had a high prevalence (default 1% or more) and which demonstrated a significant increase in their spread (2 fold or more).
-Please refer to ncrease.pl" for more detailed instructions on how the prevalence of a variant is computed and reported by HaploCoV, and more importantly for how to configure and set parameters.
+Please refer to `Prevalence report <https://haplocov.readthedocs.io/en/latest/increase.html>`_ for more detailed instructions on how the prevalence of a variant is computed and reported by HaploCoV, and more importantly for how to configure and set parameters.
 The prevalence report comprises 3 sections.

 **Prevalence above the threshold (1% by default)**